Ingrid Superstar

-Ingrid von Scheven, known professionally as Ingrid Superstar, was an American actress and poet best known for being a Warhol superstar in the 1960s.
-Described as the Eve Arden of Andy Warhol's underground films, she appeared in several films between 1965 and 1968, including Chelsea Girls (1966), **** (Four Stars) (1967), I, a Man (1967), and San Diego Surf (1968).
-She later fell on hard times and disappeared in December 1986.
+Ingrid Von Scheven (born November 11, 1945), also known professionally as Ingrid Superstar, was an American actress and poet.
+She was one of Pop artist Andy Warhol's Superstars in the 1960s.
+After being introduced to the Factory by filmmaker Chuck Wein in 1965, she appeared in several of Warhol's underground films, including Chelsea Girls (1966), **** (Four Stars) (1967), I, a Man (1967), and Bike Boy (1967).
+Recognized for her candid personality, deadpan humor, and uninhibited performances, she was likened to actress Eve Arden for her comedic presence.
+Beyond film, Von Scheven wrote poetry, performed with Warhol's Exploding Plastic Inevitable, and modeled.
+She later withdrew from public life and struggled with drug addiction and financial hardship before disappearing at the age of 41 in December 1986.

-Biography

-Early life
+Early life and education

-Ingrid Superstar was born Ingrid von Scheven on Armistice Day, November 11, 1945 in Paterson, New Jersey.
-She was the only child of German immigrants Ewald von Scheven and Annegret von Scheven.
-Her family moved to Wyckoff, New Jersey when she was 8 years old. in 1963, she graduated from Ramapo Regional High School in Franklin Lakes, New Jersey after completing business courses.
+Ingrid Von Scheven was born on Armistice Day, November 11, 1945, in Haledon, New Jersey.
+She spent her early childhood in Paterson, New Jersey, and was the only child of German immigrants Ewald Von Scheven and Annegret Von Scheven.
+Her family moved to Wyckoff, New Jersey when she was 8 years old.

+While in the fourth grade in 1954, Von Scheven performed as a soloist in the annual Christmas program at Calvin Coolidge School in Wyckoff.
+She graduated from eighth grade at Lincoln School in Wyckoff in 1959.
+She later attended Ramapo Regional High School in Franklin Lakes, New Jersey, where she graduated in 1963.
+During her time there, she was a member of the German Club.

 After leaving home at the age of 18, she lived in Ridgewood, New Jersey before moving into a rooming house in Hackensack, New Jersey.
 She would frequent New York City nightclubs like the Peppermint Lounge when she was employed as a secretary.

-Warhol years
+Career

+Andy Warhol and the Factory

-In the fall of 1965, von Scheven met filmmaker Chuck Wein at a pub on 42nd Street in Manhattan and he asked her if she wanted to be in a film.
-Wein brought her to pop artist Andy Warhol's Factory to film reels of My Hustler.
-She told The Record in 1969: "I'd never even heard of Andy Warhol then.
-After the scene I was in was shot, I asked someone who was the man with the silver hair behind the camera was.
+In the fall of 1965, Von Scheven met filmmaker Chuck Wein at a bar on 42nd Street in Manhattan, where he asked if she wanted to appear in a film.
+Wein subsequently brought her to Pop artist Andy Warhol's Factory, where she was cast in reels of My Hustler.
+Recalling the experience in a 1969 interview with The Record, she said: "I'd never even heard of Andy Warhol then.
+After the scene I was in was shot, I asked someone who the man with the silver hair behind the camera was.
 They told me it was Andy Warhol."